-- Create and import maps, scenes, layouts, and tasks.
+- Create and import maps, scenes, layouts, tasks, and other items.

-- Preview an item's spatial data and create a thumbnail.
+- Preview an item's data and create a thumbnail.

 - Describe your project and its items.

-- Manage items in a geodatabase or a style.
+- Manage items in a project, geodatabase, toolbox, folder, or style.

-As you build your project by adding maps, scenes, layouts, connections to folders, geodatabases, and so on, these items appear in the Project tab on the Catalog pane and in the Project collection in the catalog view, categorized by type.
+As you build your project by adding maps, scenes, layouts, connections to folders, geodatabases, and so on, these items appear on the Project tab in the Catalog pane and in the Project collection in the catalog view, categorized by type.

-The Catalog pane and the catalog view are geared toward different tasks.
-Both the pane and the view can be open at the same time, so you can switch tasks without losing your place.
+The Catalog pane and the catalog view are designed toward different tasks.
+Both the pane and the view can be open at the same time, but they operate independently.
+You can switch tasks without losing your place.
 For example, you can edit symbols in a custom style in the catalog view, and pause in that work to add layers to a map using the Catalog pane.

 In the Catalog pane, you can do the following:

-- You can see the items in many containers at once.
+- List all items in many containers at once.

 - Search for items by typing keywords in the Search box and pressing Enter.

-- Hover over an item and a pop-up appears showing its location, title, thumbnail, tags, and modification date, if these details are available.
+- Hover over an item and a pop-up appears showing its location, type, and modification date if pop-ups are enabled and these details are available.

-- Ctrl+click many items to select them all, and add them all to a map at once, for example.
+- Ctrl+click or Shift+click many items to select them all, and add them all to a map at once, for example.

 The Catalog pane docks in the ArcGIS Pro application, providing access to items in your project and the active portal while you work.
 After browsing or searching for content, you can drag layers onto maps, datasets onto tools, tools onto models, and so on.